UncleRus/MultiOSD/doc/source/lowlevel/options.rst

 SWCHMAX
 -------

 Maximal pulse width of raw input channel (usually 2000).
-Works if :ref:`o-switch` = 2.
+Used if :ref:`o-switch` = 2.

 +--------+---------+